casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Deploy Status
 ~~~~~~~~~~~~~

-Once a transaction (deploy) has been submitted to the network, it is possible to check the status of execution by using ``get-deploy``.
+Once a transaction (deploy) has been submitted to the network, it is possible to check its execution status using ``get-deploy``.

 ::